gnietoUOC/Cybersecurity/README.md

 # Cybersecurity
-Cybersecurity materials for leaning and education.
+Cybersecurity materials for learning and education.

 ## Wordlists
 Lists of common words used for testing passwords strength.